skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/07_appendix_a_case_studies.md

 - Allow for rapidly issuing modular contracts
 - Bake common requirements into each contract into the BPA to avoid copying and pasting common language into each SOO and vendor proposal

 Constructing the BPA required an analysis of the types of skillsets that would be necessary to successfully execute on the long-term vision of MPSM.
-CMS didn't understand &mdash; nor did it attempt to try to understand &mdash; all of the requirements that would be necessary for the initiative.
+CMS didn't understand — nor did it attempt to try to understand — all of the requirements that would be necessary for the initiative.
 And because CMS was at the very beginning of the project, they recognized the possibility that the objectives could change over the project's lifetime.
 CMS elected to write a Performance Work Statement (PWS) for the BPA that outlined the skillsets it needed to work on this modernization initiative.
 This would clear the way for CMS to write SOOs for the specific modular contracts that would be awarded through the BPA.

 ### Awarding the BPA